 • You are a first-time buyer.
 But there may be instances where second time buyers can purchase through Shared Ownership.

-• You have a gross household income of no more than £60,000 per annum.
-In London this figure is £66,000 or no more than £80,000 per annum when purchasing a 3-bedroom home.
+• You have a gross household income of no more than £80,000 per annum. (£90,000 in London).

 • You are unable to purchase a suitable home to meet your housing needs on the open market.